 “You want to put wings on the heels of your children?
 Teach them to touch type.

-They’ll bless you for it in later life.”
+They’ll bless you for it in later ife.”

 Professor, University College London

-Due to the current circumstances, our courses have gone REMOTE!
+Due to the current circumstances, some of our courses have gone REMOTE!

 Give your child a skill for life!